As we shared in our last blog, End User Computing was “simple” until 2006:

 Today everything continues to change:

-- There are Multiple end point OS: iOS, Android, Windows PC, and Mac
+- There are multiple end point operating systems: iOS, Android, Windows PC, and Mac

 - Devices are mostly un-managed (80%) and mostly mobile